luz-ojeda/luz-ojeda.github.io/_i18n/en/likes.md

 - Lord of the Rings trilogy
 - Sleepy Hollow
 - The Nightmare Before Christmas by Henry Selick/Tim Burton
-- Nausicaa of the Valley of the Wind by Hayao Miyazaki
+- Nausicaa of the Valley of the Wind by Hayao Miyazaki (and everything from Studio Ghibli of course)
 - Better Call Saul
 - Adventure Time
 - Lost